DennisPing/TCP-IP-Raw-Sockets/README.md

 ## Design Details

 - All the details about wrapping and unwrapping of packets have been abstracted into 2 functions:
-  1. Wrap(IPHeader, TCPHeader) -> packet
+  1. `Wrap(IPHeader, TCPHeader) -> packet`
-  2. Unwrap(packet) -> IPHeader, TCPHeader, error
+  2. `Unwrap(packet) -> IPHeader, TCPHeader, error`
-- As shown in the above function signature, when a packet is unwrapped, the TCP and IP checksums are **automatically checked**.
+- When a packet is unwrapped, the TCP and IP checksums are **automatically checked**.
 If there is an error, it will return the error back to the client to handle.
+Likewise, when a packet is wrapped, its checksum is **automatically calculated** into the packet.
-- All the details about HTTP headers and its payload have been abstracted away into a custom library similar to Python's `requests` library.
+- All the details about HTTP headers and payload have been abstracted away into the `requests` package.
-- The main client program manages the seq numbers, ack numbers, congestion window, advertised window, timeout, and retransmit.
+- The `requests` package manages the seq numbers, ack numbers, congestion window, advertised window, timeout, and retransmit.
 - If a packet we sent out has not been ACK'd within 1 minute, the packet is assumed to be lost, so we retransmit it.
 - The payloads of the TCP headers are stored in a map for reconstruction at the end.
 The design is a linked list within a hashmap.